KellenPretorius/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files - Displays the 10 newest files in the directory 13-unique - Sorts input words in alphabetical order and only prints unique words.
-14-findthatword - Fins the word 'root' in /etc/passwd using grep
+14-findthatword - Fins the word 'root' in /etc/passwd using grep 15-countthatword - Counts the number of times the word bin appears in passwd file.